beginning of content

 How do I prepare for an ultrasound scan?

-If you have diabetes, it is important to tell the sonographer (ultrasound technician) before your ultrasound.
+If you have diabetes, tell the ultrasound staff before your ultrasound.
 If you have any questions or concerns, contact the imaging practice for advice.

 Resources and support